 "From our beginnings, KU has believed in the value of play for young children and the importance of having specialised early childhood teachers and educators working with children and their families in the context of their communities.”

-For 125 years KU has played an important role in shaping the lives of generations of young Australians; a significant, and unmatched, milestone in Australian history.
+For over 125 years KU has played an important role in shaping the lives of generations of young Australians; a significant, and unmatched, milestone in Australian history.

-Since its beginnings 125 years ago, much has changed in Australian early education – the buildings and playgrounds, regulations and standards, funding to support children with additional needs and research have all come a long way.
+Since its beginnings over 125 years ago, much has changed in Australian early education – the buildings and playgrounds, regulations and standards, funding to support children with additional needs and research have all come a long way.
 The more recent impact of technology on the education and care of young children is significant.

 However many things have not changed at all.
 At its core, KU and the early education sector have always been driven by the values and knowledge that the early years is a crucial period in children’s learning and development and provides a strong foundation for future success in learning and citizenship.
 From our beginnings, KU has believed in the value of play for young children and the importance of having specialised early childhood teachers and educators working with children and their families in the context of their communities.

 In 2015, KU commissioned and published a commemorative pictorial book ‘As the twig bends: 120 Years of early education’, along with a unique photographic exhibition utilising multi-platform storytelling with links to mobile accessible web-based content.
 The exhibition visited more 20 locations across the country and was enjoyed by more than 80,000 members of the public.

 To learn more about KU's 125 year history and the evolution of early childhood education, visit our KU 125 Years website: